Frederick Sturges: Early life

 Sturges was born in Fairfield, Connecticut on June 1, 1833.
 He was the eldest son of Mary Pemberton (née Cady) Sturges (1806–1894) and Jonathan Sturges.
 He grew up in New York City and at his parents' Gothic Revival summer house (today known as the Jonathan Sturges House) on Mill Plain Road in Fairfield.
 His elder sister Virginia was married to railroad executive William H. Osborn.
 His younger siblings were Amelia Sturges (the first wife of J. P. Morgan), Arthur Pemberton Sturges (who studied at Princeton Theological Seminary, but died before graduating), and historian Henry Cady Sturges.

 His paternal grandparents were Barnabas Lothrop Sturges and Mary (née Sturges) Sturges.
 His great-uncle, Lewis Burr Sturges, and great-grandfather, Jonathan Sturges, were both U.S. Representatives from Connecticut.
 His maternal grandparents were Ebenezer Pemberton Cady (a grandson of Ebenezer Pemberton) and Elizabeth Smith Cady.

 Career

-Struges maintained the books for the 1,000 family farm in Fairfield, Connecticut, including "daily notations on the weather and the amount of labor expended, accounts with Sturges, and an inventory of 'his place.'
+Sturges maintained the books for the 1,000 family farm in Fairfield, Connecticut, including "daily notations on the weather and the amount of labor expended, accounts with Sturges, and an inventory of 'his place.'
 He also served as a director of the National Bank of Commerce in New York (alongside J. Pierpont Morgan, James N. Jarvie, Augustus D. Juilliard, John Stewart Kennedy, Charles D. Lanier, and Charles H. Russell), of which his father was a founder and one of the original stockholders and directors in 1839, among John Austin Stevens, Peter Gerard Stuyvesant, Samuel Ward, and Stephen Whitney.

 A prominent philanthropist, he was a charter member of the Century Association, a trustee of the New York Public Library, and was especially active in the affairs of the Presbyterian Hospital where he founded the Florence Nightingale School for Trained Nurses.